Common Water Heater Problems

 - Leaking pressure relief valve

 As water heaters generally hold 50 gallons of water, a fault can result in a damaging flood.

 Like with any different appliance, annual maintenance is crucial.
-We recommend looking into our routine maintenance agreement to potentially avoid trouble with your water heater.
+We recommend looking into our Advantage Program to potentially avoid trouble with your water heater.